- ORANGE RESEARCH INC.

 |Transmitters can handle up to 5,000 psi|

-Orange differential pressure transmitters handle working pressures to 5,000psi.
+Orange Research differential pressure transmitters handle working pressures to 5,000psi.
 Machined from solid blocks of metal, the transmitter pressure bodies protect sensitive, repeatable sensors within a rugged, protective housing.
 A magnetic sensor relays slight changes in pressure to the electronics, which amplify and linearize the signal.
 Changes in filter, level or flow conditions can be monitored remotely.

-Our differential pressure transmitters can be configured with or without dials.
+Orange Research differential pressure transmitters can be configured with or without dials.
 Many times an easy-to-read gauge is a separate instrument to be specified.
 Our differential pressure transmitters have a gauge option which facilitates local and remote monitoring!
 Up to 6-inch dials are available, which can be read from over 75 feet away.

 Built for industrial applications, a weatherproof enclosure protects the electronics with Class 1, Div 1 or Div 2, NEMA 4X & IP 65 ratings.